About DC QBR

 - September

-- Saturday September 12th @ 12PM - Nats Stadium to Bladensburg Waterfront
+- Saturday September 12th @ 12PM - Nats Stadium to Bladensburg Waterfront Park

 - Thursday September 24th @ 6:30PM - Fort Totten Metro to Union Market